Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/vpc/README.md

 Explain:

 - Gateway endpoints (S3/DynamoDB) integrate with route tables; interface endpoints use ENIs and security groups.
-- VPC endpoints allow private access to AWS services without using public internet paths.[web:43]
+- VPC endpoints allow private access to AWS services without using public internet paths.
 ---

 ## 7. NACLs vs Security Groups

 ### 7.1 How do you compare Network ACLs and Security Groups in a VPC?

-Key differences:[web:44]
+Key differences:

 - NACLs: stateless, subnet‑level, ordered rules (allow/deny).
 - Security groups: stateful, instance/ENI level, only allow rules.
 - Many designs keep NACLs simple (mostly allow) and rely on security groups for detailed restrictions.

-In Terraform, NACLs are defined with `aws_network_acl` and `aws_network_acl_rule`, but in many setups they stay close to default while SGs do most of the fine‑grained protection.[web:44]
+In Terraform, NACLs are defined with `aws_network_acl` and `aws_network_acl_rule`, but in many setups they stay close to default while SGs do most of the fine‑grained protection.

 ---